X

 Colorado Refugee Services Program

-facilitates the effective resettlement of refugees and promotes refugee advancement past self-sufficiency and to long-term integration.
-The program provides resources for refugees, asylees, community partners, and interested individuals looking for a way to connect
+Facilitates the effective resettlement of refugees and promotes refugee advancement past self-sufficiency and to long-term integration; provides resources for refugees, asylees, community partners, and interested individuals looking for a way to connect.

 Senior Employment Program

-Participants are provided a minimum wage while learning new skills and improving their opportunity to become employed.
-Employment training takes place at nonprofit and government agencies such as libraries, senior centers, schools and parks.
-Participants help community organizations expand their service capacity while developing their job skills, self-confidence and a restored sense of self-worth.
+Provides a minimum wage while learning new skills and improving participants’ opportunities to become employed; takes place at nonprofit and government agencies such as libraries, senior centers, schools and parks.

 Colorado Works Subsidized Training and Employment Program